fortran-lang/fortran-lang.org/learn/building_programs/build_tools.md

 Similar to ``meson`` CMake is a high-level build system as well and commonly used to build Fortran projects.

-> **Note**
->
+{% capture note %}

-> CMake follows a slightly different strategy and provides you with a complete
-> programming language to create your build files.
+CMake follows a slightly different strategy and provides you with a complete programming language to create your build files.
-> This is has the advantage that you can do almost everything with CMake,
-> but your CMake build files can also become as complex as the program you are
+This is has the advantage that you can do almost everything with CMake, but your CMake build files can also become as complex as the program you are building.
-> building.
+{% endcapture %}
+{% include note.html title="Note" content=note %}

 Start by creating the file ``CMakeLists.txt`` with the content